afmyhouse/42-04-MiniTalk/README.md

 #### Mandatory task list
 You must create a communication program in the form of a client and a server.
 - [ ] The server must be started first.
 After its launch, it has to print its PID.
-- [ ] The client takes two parameters:
+- [ ] The client takes two parameters: the server PID, the string to send (./client PID_NUMBER "string to send")
-- [ ] The server PID.
-- [ ] The string to send.
 - [ ] The client must send the string passed as a parameter to the server.
 - [ ] Once the string has been received, the server must print it.
 - [ ] The server has to display the string pretty quickly.
-- [ ] Quickly means that if you think it takes too long, then it is probably too long.
+        _Quickly means that if you think it takes too long, then it is probably too long._
-- [ ] 1 second for displaying 100 characters is way too much!
+        _1 second for displaying 100 characters is way too much!_
 - [ ] Your server should be able to receive strings from several clients in a row without needing to restart.
 - [ ] The communication between your client and your server has to be done only using UNIX signals.
-- [ ] You can only use these two signals: SIGUSR1 and SIGUSR2.
+        _You can only use these two signals: SIGUSR1 and SIGUSR2._
-- [ ] Linux system does NOT queue signals when you already have pending signals of this type!
-Bonus time?
+        _Linux system does NOT queue signals when you already have pending signals of this type!
+Bonus time?_

 ### Bonus part
 #### Bonus task list: